Is Sunscreen Bad for You: Everything You Need to Know

 Using a sunscreen or protective clothing will prevent sunburn.
 You should limit your sun exposure and protect yourself and your family from the harmful rays.
 A sunburn is the result of harmful UV rays inflaming the skin.

-The more sunburns you endure the more at risk you are for melanoma.
+The more sunburns you endure the more at risk you are for melanoma and other common types of skin cancer.
 Try to avoid sun damage by using sunscreen, sun protective clothing and staying in the shade.

 When possible avoid direct exposure to the sun.
 Try to stay under an umbrella at the beach or pool while also wearing sunscreen or protective clothing.
 Try to avoid any amounts of sunburn in your lifetime.